 Another reason to use a lower pressure is if you have painted metal on the surface of your home or fencing that you will be pressure washing.
 Too high of pressures at proximity can strip the paint off any metal surfaces you have on or near your home.
 It can cause more damage than what it is worth.
 Although a local Ohio handyman could repaint the metal surfaces for you, this is likely going to cost you quite a bit of money in the end.

 4. Non-house surfaces

 The last reason to consider when deciding on the type of pressure to use on your property when performing power washing is the many surfaces you will be cleaning, other than the house.
 The driveway and sidewalks can handle a high or very high pressure without incurring any damage.
 The backyard patio may also stand high pressure, depending on the surface you are cleaning.
 The wood fence, metal gazebo, and outdoor patio furniture will all need to be at a lower pressure to prevent stripping the wood, removing the paint, or tearing a hole in the furniture, respectively.
-As you can see, there are many more differences in the pressure used to perform power cleaning of your Columbus.
-OH home than you would have thought.
+As you can see, there are many more differences in the pressure used to perform power cleaning of your Cincinnati, OH home than you would have thought.
 If you follow our advice on the top four differences to consider when using low and high power washing pressures on your home, you will have the cleanest, brightest, and most damage-free home on your block!